Minierre/fortysix/README.md

 Use keystrokes to benefit you

-Current idea: A library for distibuted computing in the front-end
+Current idea: A generalized library for distibuted computing in the front-end

+- [ ] Find people doing this already.
+How are they doing it?
-- Call a function on the back-end that triggers functions to run on the front-end for clients connected with websockets
+- [ ] Call a function on the back-end that triggers functions to run on the front-end for clients connected with websockets
-- Start with a server and a client-side script
+- [ ] Start with a server and a client-side script
-- Call a function on the back-end
+- [ ] Call a function on the back-end
-- A chrome extension makes sense
+- [ ] A chrome extension makes sense

 Ideas: